rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 LICENSE		README.md	hello-mars.py	hello-world.py	temp-subfolder
 ```

-Finally, we can now `push` our local repo to GitHub:
+Finally, now that we have a unified history — a common root commit, the one from the remote repo —, we can `push` our local repo to GitHub:
 ```bash
 $ git push origin master
 Enumerating objects: 9, done.